Google Chrome OS Cryptohome bug

 One way to overcome this “amnesia” symptom is this: after enrolling the Chromebit, let the Kiosk app on it run for few minutes.
 Then shut down the device using the on/off button.
 Then count 10 seconds and turn it on again using the on/off button.
 That’s it.
 Probably the “organized” shut down saves something to the device itself, similar to the behavior of Microsoft Windows.
 This solution is good for the case when your Chromebit or Chromebox is not non-managed by the Google Device Management, but not only.

-Second way to overcome this “forgetting” syndrome is this: limit the the Chrome OS version of the device to 47.* (like if the Cryptohome bug is a result of higher Chrome OS versions) BEFORE enrolling the Chromebit to be provisioned.
+Second way to overcome this “forgetting” syndrome is this: limit the Chrome OS version of the device to 47.* (like if the Cryptohome bug is a result of higher Chrome OS versions) BEFORE enrolling the Chromebit to be provisioned.
 This you should do in the Device Management Console, by setting the setting called “Restrict Google Chrome version to” to at most of “47.*” in the settings of the Chrome devices (Go to “Device Management” -> “Chrome Devices” -> “Chrome Device Settings” -> “Restrict Google Chrome version to at most” should be set to 47.*).
 If you haven’t changed the default settings of the “Device Update Settings” block there, this should do the trick.
 This way is good for provisioned Chromebit.

 Third way can be a combination of the 2 above mentioned ways.
 It’s possible only when the Chromebox/Chromebit was enrolled to the Device Management.